MicrosoftDocs/sdk-api/sdk-api-src/content/gpmgmt/nf-gpmgmt-igpmdomain-searchwmifilters.md

 ### -param pIGPMSearchCriteria [in]

-This parameter should be <b>NULL</b>, or it should point to an empty <a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmsearchcriteria">IGPMSearchCriteria</a>  interface because no search criteria are allowed for WMI filters.
+This parameter should be <b>NULL</b>, or it should point to an empty <a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmsearchcriteria">IGPMSearchCriteria</a> interface, because no search criteria are allowed for Windows Management Instrumentation (WMI) filters.

 ### -param ppIGPMWMIFilterCollection [out]

 Address of a pointer to the
 <a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmgpocollection">IGPMWMIFilterCollection</a> interface that represents the WMI filters found by the search.

-#### - objGPMSearchCriteria [in]

-<a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmsearchcriteria">GPMSearchCriteria</a> object to apply to the search.
-The <b>GPMSearchCriteria</b> object should be empty because no search criteria are allowed for Windows Management Instrumentation (WMI) filters.

 ## -returns